-Item no. Item description Points Evaluation guidelines 4.1 Admission intake in the programme 25 Admission intake Assessment = Average Percentage of seats filled through approved procedure (10) Admission quality assessment = Assessment = 1.5 x (Average percentage of students admitted through entrance examination) (15) 4.2 Success rate 20 Success rate = 20 × Mean of success index (SI) for past three batches SI = (No. of students who cleared the programme in the minimum period of course duration)/(No. of students admitted in the first year and students admitted in that batch via lateral entry) 4.3 Academic performance 20 Assessment = 2 × API where, API = Academic performance index = Mean of CGPA of all the students on a 10-point CGPA system Or = (Mean of the percentage of marks of all students)/10 4.4 Placement and higher studies 20 Assessment = $20 \times (x + 1.25y)/N$ where, $x = \text{No.}$ of students placed, $y = \text{No.}$ of students admitted for the higher studies, $N = \text{No.}$ of students admitted in the first year and students admitted via lateral entry in that batch subject to max. assessment points = 20 Percentage of students to be considered based on first year and lateral entry.
-4.5 Professional activities 15 Professional societies / chapters and organising engineering events (3).
-Organisation of paper contests, design contests, etc., and their achievements (3).
-Publication of technical magazines, newsletters, etc (3).
-Entrepreneurship initiatives, product designs, innovations (3).
-Publications and awards in inter-institute events (3).
+Item no. Item description Points Evaluation guidelines 4.1 Success rate 30 Success rate = $30 \times$ Mean of success index (SI) for past three batches SI = (No. of students who cleared the programme in the minimum period of course duration)/(No. of students admitted in the first year) 4.2 Academic performance 30 Assessment = 3 × API where, API = Academic performance index = Mean of CGPA of all the students on a 10-point CGPA system Or = (Mean of the percentage of marks of all students)/10 4.3 Placement and higher studies 20 Assessment = $20 \times (x + 1.25y)/N$ where, $x = \text{No.}$ of students placed, y = No. of students admitted for the higher studies, N = No. of students admitted in the first year subject to max. assessment points = 20 Percentage of students to be considered based on first year.
+4.4 Professional activities 20 Professional societies / chapters and organised events (3) Organisation of paper contests, design contests, etc., and their achievements (3) Publication of technical magazines, newsletters, etc. (3) Entrepreneurship initiatives, product designs, innovations (3) Publications and awards in inter-institute events.(8)

-Criterion 5: Faculty Contributions (100)
+Criterion 5 : Faculty Contributions (175)